Preparing for the interview

-Most interviews at Blackpool Sixth will consist of various tasks based around the role you have applied for.
+Interviews at Blackpool Sixth consist of various tasks based around the role you have applied for.
+The person specification for each role explains how each criteria will be assessed through the application, interview of task.
 The formal interviews will consist of competency and motivational based questions and questions on how you will "live" our core values.

 Motivational questions are designed to see how you will fit in with us and to see if the role suits your career path and aspirations.

 - How do you feel the morning tasks went?

 - Why are you interested in this position?

 - What do you find frustrating in your current role?

 - What are your personal and professional goals?